We’re glad you’re #MMCBound!

 Want to know where you fit in?
 Check below for Welcome Week information for transfer students, parents, and families.

 Transfer Student Orientation

 Parents and Family Orientation and Reception

 Parents, family, and friends of our new students are invited to the Parents and Family Orientation and Reception during move-in weekend.
-The program is offered on three consecutive days: August 23, 24, and 25.
+The program is offered on two consecutive days: August 24, and 25.
 Please click here to register.
 Parents and families are invited to choose any one of the three program dates offered.
 If you require an overnight stay, consider our nearby hotel accommodations.

 Frequently Asked Questions